Char7otte/grandma-s-ashes/Practical03/PartA_Lab.md

 **5. Running the Application (node app.js):**

-- In your terminal window, navigate to the root directory of your project (`books-api-mvc-db`).
+- In your terminal window, navigate to the root directory of your project (`books-api-db`).
 - Run the following command to start your Node.js application:

 ```bash